Comparison of wave-structure interaction dynamics of a submerged cylindrical point absorber with three degrees of freedom using potential flow and computational fluid dynamics models: Numerical model based on the incompressible Navier-Stokes equations

 Next, we consider the damped oscillation of the cylinder at different density ratios $m^*$ = 100, 2, and 0.8.
 We fix $D = 0.2$ m, and $k_{\rm spring} = 500$ N/m in these simulations.
 Four test cases corresponding to $\zeta = $ 0.1, 0.5, 1.0, and 1.5 are simulated with each density ratio.

 \subparagraph{High density ratio $\V{m^* = 100}$:}

 We discretize the domain by a $100 \times 200$ uniform grid and use a constant time step size of $\Delta t = 2.5 \times 10^{-4}$ s to simulate the four damping ratio cases.
 Fig.~\ref{fig_decay_results} compares the center of mass vertical position as a function of time with the analytical solutions in different damping regimes.
 The analytical solutions are derived by neglecting the fluid forces on the mass.
-With a large density difference between the solid and air phase, the hydrodynamic forces are small compared to the inertia of the system, and the fluid-structure interaction solution matches the analytical solution quite well as seen in Fig.~\ref{fig_decay_results}.
+With a large density difference between the solid and air phase, the hydrodynamic forces are small compared to the inertia of the system, and the fluid-structure interaction solution matches the analytical solution quite well as observed in Fig.~\ref{fig_decay_results}.
 Moreover, the results also show that the FD/BP methodology remains stable for large density ratios.

 To ensure that the aforementioned spatiotemporal resolution produces a converged FSI solution, we perform a convergence study with coarse, medium and fine grids for $\zeta = 0.5$ case.
 Table~\ref{tab_fdo_grid_resolution} tabulates the spatiotemporal resolutions used for these grids.
 Fig.~\ref{fig_fdo_grid_resolution} shows the grid convergence plots for the cylinder displacement and the hydrodynamic force acting in the vertical direction.
-It can be seen that a medium grid resolution of $100 \times 200$ is sufficient to resolve the FSI dynamics.
+As observed in the figure, a medium grid resolution of $100 \times 200$ is sufficient to resolve the FSI dynamics.
+Moreover, the spurious oscillations (as a function of time) in the hydrodynamic forces are significantly reduced at higher (medium and fine in this case) spatiotemporal resolutions, which is an expected trend for fictitious domain/immersed techniques~\cite{lee2011sources}.
 Fig.~\ref{fig_fdo_pressure_vorticity} shows the pressure and flow distribution around the cylinder at $t = 0.05$ s.

 \subparagraph{Low density ratios $\V{m^*}$ = 2 and $\V{m^*}$ = 0.8:}